viceroypenguin/SuperLinq/Source/SuperLinq.Async/readme.md

 Skips items from the input sequence until the given predicate returns true when applied to the current source item; that item will be the last skipped

+### SortedMerge

+Merges two or more sequences that are in a common order (either ascending or descending) into a single sequence that preserves that order.

+This method has 4 overloads.

+### SortedMergeDescending

+Merges two or more sequences that are in a common order (either ascending or descending) into a single sequence that preserves that order.

+This method has 2 overloads.

 ### Split

 Splits the source sequence by a separator.